Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 What nice furniture, and good for you for rescuing it from the trash and fixing it up!
 I'm saving this tip in case I need the info in the future.
 Good job, and good luck with the rest of the set!

-This is a guide about removing dried paint from a leather sofa.
+This is a page about removing dried paint from a leather sofa.
 Accidents happen; painting a room can sometimes result in spatters and drips on unprotected furniture.